 Internal social networking tools empower staff to share ideas

-A digital workplace allows you to target content to the relevant teams, ensuring that staff don’t succumb to the “information overload” that can drain efficiency.
+Digital workplace solutions allow you to target content to the relevant teams, ensuring that staff don’t succumb to the “information overload” that can drain efficiency.
 This means you can use the platform to set out clear targets, assign work to a specific employee, and provide them with important updates on a daily basis.

 Better yet, information can be shared quickly, often within seconds.
 This ease of access will boost employee efficiency, meaning your staff can respond to enquiries faster and finish tasks quicker.
 For example, employees will no longer have to spend hours looking through filing cabinets; they can simply search on your intranet and find the info they need within minutes.
 This is particularly useful for charities and non-profits, whose time is sparse and should be reserved for more altruistic ventures.